-Any building or property that is within or reasonably contiguous to paragraph one of this definition, that is owned by the institution, but controlled by another person, is frequently used by students, and supports institutional purposes, such as food or other retail vendor.
+Any building or property that is within or reasonably contiguous to paragraph (1) of this definition, that is owned by the institution but controlled by another person, is frequently used by students, and supports institutional purposes (such as food or other retail vendor).

-Crimes at on-campus student housing facilities are also reported as a subset of oncampus crimes (34 CFR 668.41(a)).
-Missouri campus has on-campus student housing; Arizona campus does not have on-campus student housing.
-The HealthPoint distance site does not have on-campus student housing facilities.
+Crimes at on-campus student housing facilities are also reported as a subset of on-campus crimes (34 CFR 668.41(a)).
+The HealthSource of Ohio distance site does not have on-campus student housing.